 - Here's how to complete your research participation through the SONA system: - Visit http://bardresearch.sona-systems.com/ and click on "Bard Account Log In" (in green on the left side of the screen) and use your Bard sign-in credentials. - Using the "Bard Account Log In" should allow you to bypass needing to request an account separately (so you can safely ignore the red "Request Account" button to the right side unless you have a complicated situation-e.g., if you are also a researcher running an experiment on SONA).
-If you have any problems, just email your instructor or the SONA administrator, Prof. Hutcheon (thutcheo@bard.edu). - Once you're logged in, select a study in which you are both ELIGIBLE and interested, noting that some studies have special restrictions. - Show up at the scheduled time and place to participate (if it's an in-person study; there may be online study options as well)-please do not be late or miss your appointment, unless there is an emergency; let the designated experimenter know if there are any questions/issues prior to your scheduled appointment. - Your instructor will automatically be alerted as to whether you attended your appointment or not. - Finally, submit a brief (paragraph-long) description of the experiment to the "Research Experience Report(s)" assignment on Brightspace (found under the "Course Introduction" module) as soon as possible after participating.
-All summaries (and/or
+If you have any problems, just email your instructor or the SONA administrator, Asa Kaplan (akaplan@bard.edu).

-- alternative writing assignments) must be turned in via Brightspace by the deadline.
-Late submissions will receive zero credit (even if you participated but simply failed to submit the summary). - Final Reflection (5% of your final course grade) provides a thoughtful reflection of what you learned in this course.
+- When you first log in, you should be prompted to select your section of Introduction to Psychological Science.
+Be sure to select the option for "Section A" with Prof. Hulbert, otherwise you may not receive credit for your participation. - Once you're logged in, select a study in which you are both ELIGIBLE and interested, noting that some studies have special restrictions. - Show up at the scheduled time and place to participate (if it's an in-person study; there may be online study options as well)-please do not be late or miss your appointment, unless there is an emergency; let the designated experimenter know if there are any questions/issues prior to your scheduled appointment. - Your instructor will automatically be alerted as to whether you attended your appointment or not. - Finally, submit a brief (paragraph-long) description of the experiment to the "Research Experience Report(s)" assignment on Brightspace (found under the "Course Introduction" module) as soon as possible after participating. - All summaries (and/or alternative writing assignments) must be turned in via Brightspace by the deadline.
+Late submissions will receive zero credit (even if you participated but simply failed to submit the summary). - learned in this course.
 Your reflection should be organized, go beyond simply parroting back course material verbatim, and include how some of the big lessons from this course could be applied to your education, personal life, and/or career going forward.
 While your submission should be a polished product, having been fine-turned through careful editing, you are welcome to adopt a format that reflects your own preferred style.
 You could, of course, format this as a standard written term paper, but you could instead produce a video, animation, comic book, podcast, website, or interpretive dance...
 OK, maybe not an interpretive dance.
 But you do have pretty wide latitude here.
 If you're unsure as to whether your plan is appropriate, check with me.
 To give you a general guideline, your submission should be roughly equivalent to a 2-3 page (double-spaced, 11-or 12-point font) paper with reasonable margins.
-Your reflection is due (via Brightspace) by 11pm on 5/3.
+Your reflection is due via Brightspace.
 It is OK to submit a link to your reflection (if, e.g., you posted a video to Youtube or created a website); however, you should not continue to edit the material after the deadline (at least until I've had a chance to grade it).